Top 5 Facebook Performance Metrics that Actually Matter

 Impression data is located under Reach tab on your Facebook Insights dashboard.

 So let’s assume you are reaching people on Facebook.
 The next question to answer is whether your content is appealing enough to be engaged with.

 One metric that has the answer is Interactions.

 Interaction (aka Engagement) happens when a person engages with your post or Page by liking, commenting, sharing or reacting in any way to your content.

 Where to find your Facebook Interactions data?

 You will be able to find Total Post Interactions in Facebook Insights Overview tab, while interactions for specific posts will be shown in Posts tab.

-It’s also very beneficial to regularly look through your top performing posts.
-Usually you will notice patterns in your most popular posts.
-When that is identify, you only have to do more of it.
+It’s also very beneficial to regularly look through your top-performing posts.
+Usually, you will notice patterns in your most popular posts.
+When that is identified, you only have to do more of it.

 But if you want to measure engagement with your Facebook videos (you are posting videos to Facebook, aren’t you?), you will need to head over to Videos tab.